Painting is such a fun, easy, and quick way to spruce up anything from nightstands to kitchen cabinets. But it does have a downside – the smell.

 Light Some Candles

 A divine smelling candle makes everything better, doesn’t it?
 There are so many great varieties to choose from.
-But there are candles that are specifically designed to absorb offensive odors from sources like smoke and pets.
+But there are candles that are specifically designed to absorb the paint offensive odors from sources like smoke and pets.

 Light a soy-based candle like this one so you can purify the air without harming your lungs.